Skip to main content

 Money-Saving Tips for Escrow Closing

 Shop escrow companies early.
-Fees vary significantly between Las Vegas escrow companies.
-Get quotes from at least three companies in Henderson, Summerlin, or your target area.
+Fees vary meaningfully between Las Vegas escrow providers.
+Get quotes from at least three companies in your target area, Henderson, Summerlin, or downtown Las Vegas, before your offer is accepted.

 Common Escrow Closing Mistakes to Avoid

-Don’t make major purchases during escrow.
-New credit inquiries or debt can affect your loan approval, even days before closing.
+Do not make major purchases during escrow.
+New credit inquiries, auto loans, or large credit card charges can alter your debt-to-income ratio and trigger a re-underwrite, or kill your loan approval entirely, even days before closing.

 Frequently Asked Questions